Doomsday argument: Gott's formulation: "vague prior" total population

 $N \geq 200000 \times \frac{40}{39} \approx 205100~\text{years}$;

 In other words, Gott's argument gives a 95% confidence that humans will go extinct between 5,100 and 7.8 million years in the future.

 Gott has also tested this formulation against the Berlin Wall and Broadway and off-Broadway plays.

 Leslie's argument differs from Gott's version in that he does not assume a vague prior probability distribution for N. Instead, he argues that the force of the doomsday argument resides purely in the increased probability of an early doomsday once you take into account your birth position, regardless of your prior probability distribution for N. He calls this the probability shift.

 Heinz von Foerster argued that humanity's abilities to construct societies, civilizations and technologies do not result in self-inhibition.
 Rather, societies' success varies directly with population size.
 Von Foerster found that this model fits some 25 data points from the birth of Jesus to 1958, with only 7% of the variance left unexplained.
 Several follow-up letters (1961, 1962, ...) were published in Science showing that von Foerster's equation was still on track.
 The data continued to fit up until 1973.
 The most remarkable thing about von Foerster's model was it predicted that the human population would reach infinity or a mathematical singularity, on Friday, November 13, 2026.
 In fact, von Foerster did not imply that the world population on that day could actually become infinite.
 The real implication was that the world population growth pattern followed for many centuries prior to 1960 was about to come to an end and be transformed into a radically different pattern.
 Note that this prediction began to be fulfilled just in a few years after the "doomsday" argument was published.

 Reference classes

-The reference class from which n is drawn, and of which N is the ultimate size, is a crucial point of contention in the doomsday argument argument.
+The reference class from which n is drawn, and of which N is the ultimate size, is a crucial point of contention in the doomsday argument.
 The "standard" doomsday argument hypothesis skips over this point entirely, merely stating that the reference class is the number of "people".
 Given that you are human, the Copernican principle might be used to determine if you were born exceptionally early, however the term "human" has been heavily contested on practical and philosophical reasons.
 According to Nick Bostrom, consciousness is (part of) the discriminator between what is in and what is out of the reference class, and therefore extraterrestrial intelligence might have a significant impact on the calculation.

 The following sub-sections relate to different suggested reference classes, each of which has had the standard doomsday argument applied to it.